Michal3456/4bti/9/readme.md

 ## Main functionalities

-1. relational database based on SQL language
-2. frot-end created with usage of JavaScript and CSS technologies
+1. frot-end created with usage of JavaScript and CSS technologies
-3. back-end handled by PHP

 The above functionalities are tested and work according to their roles.